Slideshow: What You Need to Know About Fleas and Ticks

 Fleas and Anemia

 Because fleas can take in 15 times their own weight in blood, they can drain a significant amount from your pet.
 Dogs or cats that lose too much blood may develop anemia, a dangerous drop in the number of their red blood cells.
-Puppies and kittens are especially vulnerable.
+Puppies and kittens are especially at risk.
 Signs of flea-induced anemia include pale gums and lack of energy.

 Flea Allergy Dermatitis